 ON QUALIFIER STATUS

 The Ultra Tour du Mont Blanc (UTMB) requires qualifying races to be evaluated and certified by The International Trail Running Association (ITRA).
 A lot of opinions have been written and shared about this process in American Ultra Running Circles.
-HPRS has paid a yearly membership of ~$125 USD to become a member of the ITRA.
+HPRS has paid an inexpensive yearly membership of ~$125 USD to become a member of the ITRA.
 As a member organization, we are allowed to have as many races as we’d like evaluated for qualification status towards UTMB and other related European Races.
-As of 2017 the following HPRS races have been evaluated and certified by the ITRA and welcomed as UTMB qualifiers, worth the following points:
+The following HPRS races have been evaluated and certified by the ITRA and welcomed as UTMB qualifiers, worth the following points:

 • Indian Creek Fifties 50-Mile = 3 Points